LBiddiscombe/sveltekit-partykit-starter/README.md

 ## The "Game"
 Create a new game room, and share the code with friends, or join with a code shared with you.

-The "game" is simple - you'll be shown 1, 4, 9 or 16 labelled buttons in a grid.
+The "game" is simple - you'll be shown a grid of 1, 4, 9 or 16 lights.

-They are in a random order, but everyone in the same room gets the same.
+They will light in a random order, but everyone in the same room gets the same.

-Click them in sequence starting at 1.
+Click them all as fast as you can.
+A wrong move will be penalised with +0.5 seconds.

 Fastest to click them all wins!